 A Direct Subsidized Loan is available to students who demonstrate financial need.
 The maximum amounts are: \$3,500 for a first year undergraduate student; \$4,500 for a second year student; \$5,500 for a third-year or fourth-year student.
 For Direct Subsidized Loans first disbursed on or after July 1, 2015, the interest rate is 4.29 percent.
-The Direct Loan interest rates are subject to change in June, 2016.
+The Direct Loan interest rates are subject to change in June 2016.
+There is also a Direct Loans origination fee of 1.068 percent for loans first disbursed from October 1, 2015 to October 1, 2016.
 The Federal government pays the interest on the loan as long as the student is enrolled at least half-time.
 New borrower on or after July 1, 2013, may receive Federal Direct Subsidized loans for an aggregate of 150 percent of student's educational program.
 Once the student has reached the 150% limit, the student may borrow additional funds through the federal direct unsubsidized loans.
 Interest will begin to accrue on the student's outstanding Subsidized loan at that time.

 Eligibility is based on other sources of financial aid received and a parental contribution factor.
-Students must complete the Federal Direct Loan form and the Master Promissory Note available online at www.lynn.edu/loans.
+Students must complete the Federal Direct Loan form and the Master Promissory Note available through the Office of Student Financial Services, or online at www.lynn.edu/loans.